Billionaire Netscape founder Jim Clark is back with a new, self-funded startup

 Another feature, notes the journal, is that passwords and usernames aren’t needed for entry into a secure location or to access protected applications.
 Users are instead authenticated via their iPhones (with a systems administrator, or a parent, able to revoke permissions).

 “It could be an enormous company . . . in a slow-moving [$100 billion] market where technology is 15 years old,” Clark, now 73, told USA Today.
-Of the company, which Clark has funded with $10 million of his own, he adds, “We have some grandiose plans.”
+Of the 24-person company, which Clark has funded with $10 million from his own bank account, he adds, “We have some grandiose plans.”

 Clark is certainly no stranger to getting his way, though his move into real estate came with some serious challenges, owing to rising construction costs and a slowdown in demand for the high-end condominiums he set out to build.